drpauldixon/drupal-docker-apache-php-fpm/README.md

 For this use case, we won't restart either php-fpm or apache upon failure.
 Instead, we will rely on a container orchestrator to restart the container based on a health-check call to `/xx-fpm.ping` which will fail if either apache or php-fpm fail.

 View the Dockerfile / config files for more details.
+We'll be using an official Drupal container image (`drupal:10.0.9-php8.2-fpm-bullseye` at the time of writing) as our base image.

 ## To build

-Example using the version at time of commit:
+Example using the version at time of writing:

 ```
 docker build -t customdrupal:10.0.9-php8.2-apache-fpm-bullseye .